PEXANE2/azure-docs.tr-tr/articles/notification-hubs/notification-hubs-ios-xplat-segmented-apns-push-notification.md

     - (IBAction)subscribe:(id)sender;
     ```

-4. Adlı`Notifications`yeni bir **Cocoa Touch sınıfı** oluşturun.
-Aşağıdaki kodu, Notifications. h dosyasının interface bölümüne kopyalayın:
+4. Create a new **Cocoa Touch Class** called `Notifications`.
+Copy the following code in the interface section of the file Notifications.h:

     ```objc
     @property NSData* deviceToken;